-Israeli strikes in Gaza kill at least 13, destroy al-Shifa’s cancer ward
+Israeli strikes in Gaza kill at least 13, destroy al-Shifa’s cardiac ward

 Israeli troops are closing in on al-Shifa Hospital, where hundreds of medics, patients and displaced people are trapped.